UBC-MDS/vs-sf_crime-statistic-dashboard/Reflections.md

 For milestone three, we decided to make a few changes to our python app.

-The first change we made is to change the descirption of our app which appears in the app interface shorter.
-We choose to prioritize this because it is first very easy to change and we realize that the previous description is unnecessarily long and not fundamental for the users to read in order to use the app.
+The first change we made is to shorten text of the app description.
+We choose to prioritize this because it is first easy to change and we realize that the previous description is unnecessarily long and not fundamental for the users to read in order to use the app.
 [This is the link to description update issue](https://github.com/UBC-MDS/Victorious_Secret_DSCI_532/issues/40)

 The second change is to add a plot title for the bottom two graphs.
-We choose to prioritize this because it is first very easy to change and it really helps to clarify the graph.
+We choose to prioritize this because it is first easy to change and it really helps to clarify the graph.
 [This is the link to title issue](https://github.com/UBC-MDS/Victorious_Secret_DSCI_532/issues/42)

 The third change we made is to change the font size of labels.
-Again we choose to do this because it can improve the interface of the app a lot without casuing too much time.
+Again we choose to do this because it can improve the interface of the app with little time commitment.
 [This is the link to font issue](https://github.com/UBC-MDS/Victorious_Secret_DSCI_532/issues/41)

 The fifth change is that we modularized our code.
-We choose to prioritize this because it is easier to debug and we can reuse the code later if we choose because we keep different modules separate.
-Even though our current app is not very complex, modularizing our code still add readability.
+We chose to prioritize this because it is easier to debug and the code can be reused the code later if we choose because we keep different modules separate.
+Even though our current app is not very complex, modularizing our code improves readability.
 [This is the link to the github issue for modulariztion update](https://github.com/UBC-MDS/Victorious_Secret_DSCI_532/issues/32)

-The sixth change is that we add docstring to our function.
-We choose to prioritize this because it will help users easier to understand what a function is doing.
-We consider it as necessary especially it can help someone who have not use dash before to understand our code.
+The sixth change is that we added docstrings to our plotting functions.
+We choose to prioritize this because it would help future collaborators  understand what a function is doing.
+We consider it necessary as it can help someone who has not used dash before to understand our code.
 [This is the link to the github issue for docstring update](https://github.com/UBC-MDS/Victorious_Secret_DSCI_532/issues/33)

 Feedback received: